hifis-net/awesome-rse-fair/readme.md

 - [Research Software Citation: Cite and Make Citable](https://cite.research-software.org/) - Background information on software citation in research.

 ### Tools
-...that assist you in citing research software
+Tools that assist you in citing research software.
-- [CiteAs](http://citeas.org/) - Tool that helps by how to cite research software (and other research outcomes)
+- [CiteAs](http://citeas.org/) - Tool that helps by how to cite research software (and other research outcomes).
-- [shouldacite](https://mr-c.github.io/shouldacite/index.html) - Guidance on whether and how a software should be cited
+- [shouldacite](https://mr-c.github.io/shouldacite/index.html) - Guidance on whether and how a software should be cited.

 ## Licensing

-- [A Quick Guide to Software Licensing for the Scientist-Programmer](https://doi.org/10.1371/journal.pcbi.1002598) - Detailed article about software licenses and obligations
+- [A Quick Guide to Software Licensing for the Scientist-Programmer](https://doi.org/10.1371/journal.pcbi.1002598) - Detailed article about software licenses and obligations.
 - [DLR Open Source Broschure](https://www.dlr.de/tm/PortalData/43/Resources/dokumente/tm_dokumente/OpenSource-Software_DLR_2022.pdf) - Licensing explained in detail with particular focus on German law (German only).
 - [Free Software Definition](https://www.gnu.org/philosophy/free-sw.html.en) - Free Software Definition including remarks to licensing.
 - [Open Source Licenses by Category](https://opensource.org/licenses/category) - OSI approved licenses sorted by category.